gruns/blagoblag/content/drafts/untitled.rst

 `Presidential Innovation Fellowship`_, and with `18F`_.

-I joined because nowhere else is there as much of an opportunity to translate the work I do into a positive impact on people's lifes, and at no other time in history has government been more receptive to contributions from folks like me.
+I joined because nowhere else is there as much of an opportunity to translate the work I do into a positive impact on people's lives, and at no other time in history has government been more receptive to contributions from folks like me.
 I joined because I was asked to serve my country, and the best reason I could come up with not to was, "it seems really hard", and `that wasn't going